-6.7 Research Assessment Meetings
+6.6 Research Assessment Meetings

 All Ph.D. students who have not yet met qualifier requirements and passed their RPEs, or who do not have an advisor, will be reviewed each semester, in periodic Research Assessment Meetings.
-This review is conducted by the entire faculty, who votes on the future status of each student.
+This review is conducted by the entire faculty, which determines the status of each student.
 This review is comprehensive, and includes at least the following items (in no particular order):